 English is not one of the Netherlands ‘ official languages, so it is remarkable that the Netherlands scores higher in English proficiency than some places that do consider English an official language.
 For example, South Africa has English as one of its many official languages but the country 12 with regards to English proficiency.

-Similarly, English is one of Singapore’s official languages but English proficiency comes in behind the Netherlands, Austria (number 2), and Denmark (number 3).
+Similarly, English is one of Singapore’s official languages but English proficiency comes in behind the Netherlands at number two.
 Singapore is an incredibly diverse city-state where English is the de fact language but a lot of people will speak Mandarin, Malay, or Tamil as their first language.

 Our country’s proficiency in a second language is extremely valuable.
 It is a skill that helps Dutch people to communicate effectively with neighboring countries and it demonstrates the excellence of our educational system.
 The country’s amazing English skills are definitely something to be proud of!